 You may turn the objects in the virtual RAID or volume set on-line and off-line by selecting/clearing the On checkbox on the Create Virtual RAID dialog box .
 It may be useful, for example, if you need to see which disk is non-actual in a RAID5 or 6.

 Actually, when you turn an object off-line, Restorer Ultimate substitutes it with a Missing Disk or Empty Space object.

 Note: Restorer Ultimate does not write anything real on the disk.
 A missing disk is a virtual object that does not affect actual data on the drive.

 You also need to specify Blocks order for virtual stripe sets or RAID5.
-You may select it on the Blocks order drop-down or contextual menu.
+You may select it on the Blocks order drop-down menu.

 The RAID block size parameter must be set the same as for the original volume set.
 If the order or Raid block size parameter is not correct, data on the parents will not be damaged, but the data cannot be recovered.

 You may automatically find parameters for RAID 5 and 6.
 See the Finding RAID Parameters help page for details.